amnich/Get-CommandUsage/README.md

 * script name
 * script path
 * command line in script
 * line number of command
+* is alias

 ## Example